Features Skin Read Blog Support Download for iOS

 Collagen loss gets the headlines, but cortisol's attack on your skin barrier is arguably more damaging in the short term.
 Your stratum corneum, the outermost layer of skin, functions like a brick wall.
 Lipids are the mortar.
 Corneocytes are the bricks.
 Cortisol degrades both.

-Research from the National Institutes of Health shows that stress hormones reduce the production of ceramides, cholesterol, and fatty acids that form this lipid barrier.
+Research in Annals of Dermatology ("Psychological Stress Deteriorates Skin Barrier Function by Activating 11β-Hydroxysteroid Dehydrogenase 1 and the HPA Axis") found that "acute psychological stress (PS) due to various external threats and stimuli rapidly increases endogenous glucocorticoid (GC) levels" and that this "impairs the permeability barrier homeostasis and stratum corneum (SC) integrity."
+Elevated stress hormones reduce the ceramides, cholesterol, and fatty acids that form this lipid barrier.
 The result: increased transepidermal water loss (TEWL).
 Your skin dries out faster.
 Irritants penetrate more easily.
 Inflammation becomes chronic rather than acute.

 This is why people under sustained stress often develop sudden sensitivity to products they've used for years.
 The product didn't change.
 Their barrier did.